Man Who Helped In Cleanup After George Floyd Uprising Launches Black-Owned Bottled Water Company

 “Bishop Howell has just been the biggest inspiration and the humblest person I know, and he’s just always taught me independence and keeping my spiritual connection with God at all times,” he said.

-Now he has USC fighters like Louis Pena and local radio personality Nigel of KMOJ supporting his brand.
+Now he has UFC fighters like Louis Peña and local radio personality Nigel of KMOJ supporting his brand.

 Gresham is an essential worker, making his living as a care assistant at a Northside nursing home.
 He hopes to one day be a successful business owner, who encourages the next generation to do the same.